Graeme Maxton

 Graeme Maxton is a British climate change economist and writer.

 Biography

-Maxton was born in Edinburgh, Scotland and currently lives in Asia.
-He is related to politicians John Maxton, the Lord Maxton, and the 1930s Leader of the Independent Labour Party James Maxton.
+Maxton was born in Edinburgh, Scotland.
 Until 2018, he was the Secretary General of the Club of Rome based in Switzerland.
-He was previously regional director of the Economist Intelligence Unit in Asia, worked for Booz Allen Hamilton, Citigroup and American Express and was a visiting professor at Cass Business School between 1988 and 2002.
+He was previously regional director of the Economist Intelligence Unit in Asia, worked for Booz Allen Hamilton, Citigroup and American Express and was a visiting professor at Bayes Business School between 1988 and 2002.